prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 I couldn't stand it when you felt that way.

 You won't talk to me like that again, will you?
-Promise me?"
+You promise?

 "No," he said.

 "I don't remember what I said."

 "You don't have to destroy me.
 Do you?

 I'm only a middle-aged woman who loves you and wants to do what you want to do.

 I've been destroyed two or three times already.